Information for tenants

 What are my responsibilities?

 The tenancy contract will list all of your responsibilities.
-However when it

-  comes to general care of the property the following are some (but not all!) of

-  things expected to avoid yourself unnecessary charges:
+However when it comes to the general care of the property the following are some (but not all!) of the things that you are expected to do yourself to avoid incurring unnecessary charges:

 - Change vacuum bag or filter

 - Minimise the risk of mould by reducing condensation

 - Program your own heating and water